APPLY NOW

 Eligibility criteria

-The ChicagoCHEC Fellowship is a research experience and enrichment program for undergraduate and postbaccalaureate students interested in learning more about the biological, environmental, social, and genetic causes of health disparities.
+The ChicagoCHEC Fellowship is an enrichment program for undergraduate and postbaccalaureate students interested in learning more about the biological, environmental, social, and genetic causes of health disparities.
 Students with a keen interest in careers in social, behavioral, and biomedical research, as well as students interested in attending medical or other health professional school programs, are especially encouraged to apply.
 The admission committee will give preference to students from diverse backgrounds, including underrepresented racial and ethnic groups (including but not limited to African Americans, Hispanic Americans, American Indians/Alaska Natives, Native Hawaiians and Pacific Islanders), individuals with disabilities, and/or individuals from disadvantaged backgrounds.
 ChicagoCHEC welcomes applications from students in all disciplines and encourages first-generation college students to apply.

-To be eligible, applicants must meet all of the following criteria:
+To be eligible, applicants must meet the following criteria:

-• Be able to attend the ChicagoCHEC Fellows program for 8 weeks, Monday through Friday, from 9 AM to 5 PM.
+4. Be able to attend the ChicagoCHEC Fellows program for 8 weeks, Monday through Friday, from 9 AM to 5 PM.
 The program will be in person and primarily take place in downtown Chicago.
 You are responsible for travel to and from the program locations unless otherwise specified.

 Selection criteria